 Remember, these are highly active dogs.
 But it doesn’t have to be a chore.
 Make it fun for both you and your pet!

 Aussies have a high energy level and you’ll need to keep them active so that they don’t become destructive.
 That means exercise, at least 1 to 2 hours per day.

 Exercise can be in the form of brisk walking, running in the backyard, participating in dog sports, jogging, fetch, or anything else that gets them moving.

 They also make great therapy dogs, which gives them the mental stimulation they need.

 They’re also often trained as search and rescue dogs, but even if you don’t train them to do the work, you can exercise them by hiding and having them find you.

 All Aussies, regardless of color, need to be groomed at least once a week.
 That means taking out the brushes, ear cleaner, and toothbrush.
 You don’t need to brush them on a daily basis.

 Brush your dog once a week with a comb to smooth their long hairs.
 Then, use an undercoat rake to get rid of any mats and to remove excess hair.

-Blue Merle Australian Shepherds shed a lot, so this helps grab the hair so you don’t find it all over your house.
+Blue Merle Australian Shepherds shed a lot, but shedding gets heavier during shedding seasons.
+Hence, this helps grab the hair so you don’t find it all over your house.